Wetware computer

-Organic computers or Wetware is a future technology that replaces the traditional fundamental component of a central processing unit of a desktop or personal computer.
-It utilizes organic matter of living tissue cells that act like the transistor of a computer hardware system by acquiring, storing, and analyzing information data.
-Wetware is the name given to the computational properties of living systems, particularly in human neural tissue, which allows parallel and self-organizing information processing via biochemical and electrical interactions.
-Wetware is distinct from hardware systems in that it is based on dynamic mechanisms like synaptic plasticity and neurotransmitter diffusion, which provide unique benefits in terms of adaptability and robustness.

 Origins and theoretical foundations

-The term wetware came from cyberpunk fiction, notably through Gibson's Neuromancer, but was quickly taken up in scientific literature to explain computation by biological material, Theories of early biological computation borrowed from Alan Turing's morphogenesis model, which showed that chemical interactions could produce complex patterns without centralized control.
+Theories of early biological computation borrowed from Alan Turing's morphogenesis model, which showed that chemical interactions could produce complex patterns without centralized control.
 Hopfield's associative memory networks also provided a foundation for biological information systems with fault tolerance and self-organization.

 Major characteristics and processes

 Biological wetware systems demonstrate dynamic reconfigurability underpinned by neuroplasticity and enable continuous learning and adaptation.
 Reaction-diffusion-based computing and molecular logic gates allow spatially parallel information processing unachievable in conventional systems.
 These systems also show fault tolerance and self-repair at the cellular and network level.
 The development of cerebral organoids—miniature lab-grown brains—demonstrates spontaneous learning behavior and suggests biological tissue as a viable computational substrate.

 Overview

 The concept of wetware is an application of specific interest to the field of computer manufacturing.
 Moore's law, which states that the number of transistors which can be placed on a silicon chip is doubled roughly every two years, has acted as a goal for the industry for decades, but as the size of computers continues to decrease, the ability to meet this goal has become more difficult, threatening to reach a plateau.
 Due to the difficulty in reducing the size of computers because of size limitations of transistors and integrated circuits, wetware provides an unconventional alternative.
 A wetware computer composed of neurons is an ideal concept because, unlike conventional materials which operate in binary (on/off), a neuron can shift between thousands of states, constantly altering its chemical conformation, and redirecting electrical pulses through over 200,000 channels in any of its many synaptic connections.
 Because of this large difference in the possible settings for any one neuron, compared to the binary limitations of conventional computers, the space limitations are far fewer.